Before doing anything, remember to talk through your situation with a housing charity.

 The lender should take reasonable steps to ensure that information is communicated in a way that the borrower can understand.
 (Section 3.2 of the Pre-Action Protocol for Possession Claims).

-The lender is also obliged to send you one of the following advisory leaflets:
+The lender is also obliged to send you one of the following advisory information:

 The pre-action protocol rules also state that lenders cannot start court proceedings if: